zonywhoop/aws-iot-device-sdk-arduino-yun/README.md

 <a name="shadow_delete"></a>
 ### IoT\_Error\_t shadow\_delete(char* thingName, message\_callback cb, int timeout)
 **Description**
 Delete the thing shadow data in the cloud by publishing an empty JSON file onto the corresponding thing shadow topic and subscribing accepted/rejected thing shadow topics to get feedback of whether it is a successful/failed request.
-Timeout can be set in seconds as the maximum waiting time for the service feedback.
+Timeout can be set in seconds as the maximum waiting time for feedback.
 Once the request gets timeout, a timeout message will be received.
 The registered callback function will be called whenever there is an accepted/rejected/timeout feedback.
 After the feedback comes in, it will automatically unsubscribe accepted/rejected shadow topics.

 **Syntax**